Heinz Gronau: Buchenwald

 He completed his sentence at a prison in Zwickau in 1938, but instead of being released, he was now detained at the recently opened Buchenwald concentration camp near Weimar.
 Initially he was sent to work at the camp's "Electricians' Workshop".
-Later he was sent to join the "Electro-plating" section.
-Here he took part in covert resistance activities and worked in the "military section" of the "Internationale Militärorganisation Buchenwald" / IMO, a shadowy conspiratorial grouping of inmates with communist pasts, a significant number of whom would turn up after 1949 in positions of power and influence in the Soviet sponsored German Democratic Republic (East Germany).
+Later he was sent to join the electroplating section.
+Here he took part in covert resistance activities and worked in the "military section" of the "Internationale Militärorganisation Buchenwald" / IMO, a shadowy conspiratorial grouping of inmates with communist pasts, a significant number of whom would turn up after 1949 in positions of power and influence in the Soviet-sponsored German Democratic Republic (East Germany).
 Over the years the IMO acquired a considerable stockpile of weapons for future use.
-They also had access to significant supplies of effective poison, much of it in the form of gases acquired by Gronau in the electro-plating workshops where he worked.
+They also had access to significant supplies of effective poison, much of it in the form of gases acquired by Gronau in the electroplating workshops where he worked.
 Gronau was involved in constructing and installing secret radio transmitters and receivers.
 He was also among those who manufactured stabbing and cutting weapons for possible future use while in the camp.